 If you make it a habit to close the windows in your bedroom before going to bed in order to prevent noise from coming in, you may want to get a dehumidifier.
 After all, even breathing increases the amount of moisture that’s floating around in the air.
 So if you tend to sleep with the door and windows shut, you’ll rest easier with a quiet dehumidifier.
 In fact, it might be as good as an air purifier if you want to be rid of pollutants.

-Features to Look out for When Shopping for Dehumidifiers
+Features to Consider When Shopping for Quiet Dehumidifiers

 The first thing I mention in all of my product buying guides are the noise levels you ought to expect from the products I’m reviewing.
 The best way to compare the amount of noise a particular product makes is if the manufacturer included the decibel measurements in the product description.
 However, since that doesn’t happen often, I end up looking at user reviews and YouTube videos to make sure that the products on my list pass muster.